 In this video, we’ll go through all the steps to make your account suit the specific needs and culture of your organization.
 Whether you set things up based on your current needs or a new goal to help shape your organization’s culture, our customization options make it quick and easy.

 Custom Fields are the first key to opening up Pingboard’s true power, and we encourage you to let your creativity and company culture shine through the fields you create.
 Most of the essential work details are already included, so let’s start by focusing on the fun stuff – some ideas we’ve thought of include: Favorite Books, Hobbies, Pets, Places You Want to Visit, and Favorite TV Shows.
 By adding a wide range of fields, your colleagues will be able to fill in their profiles to show off who they are, what they enjoy, the known (and maybe unknown) skills they possess, and more.
 And, of course, there’s always room for more structural fields like Job Responsibilities, Certifications, etcetera.
 With these details, anyone with access to Pingboard can view their connections throughout the organization directly from their profile, or visit the Directory to search and filter by various fields to help them get in touch with a colleague.

-Now that you know more about Custom Fields and have some ideas about which fields you’d like to add, go ahead and visit the Custom Fields page under the Admin menu to get started (Admin > Custom Fields).
+Now that you know more about Custom Fields and have some ideas about which fields you’d like to add, go ahead and visit the Custom Fields page under the Admin menu to get started (Account > Custom Fields).
 Choose the field type that’s best suited for the info - we have a type for just about any sort of information you want to capture.
 Then fill out the details, and save your changes.

 Custom Field Permissions